JUNE 1, 2017

 Accept dyslexia in your loved one as you would accept a musical talent, a sense of style, or the ability to bake bread.
 Be the one to unmask the flip-side strengths.

-You’re not going to cure dyslexia.
 You can help the dyslexics in your life gain some eye-reading skills, and you can help them get their thoughts on paper in a more standard format, but you’re not going to cure dyslexia.
 In fact, you wouldn’t want to.
 Many of the qualities you love and adore about the dyslexics in your life probably include parts that are wired in – the trade-offs for things that are tripping them up.

 Beth Ellen Nash is a nationally requested speaker and the Intervention Specialist for Wings to Soar Online Academy, the online school she founded to empower dyslexics and other outside-the-box learners to gain the skills and confidence for independence and success so they can not just survive but thrive in school and in life.
 She is an Orton-Gillingham trained tutor and has 17 years’ experience working with dyslexics.
 She has also done extensive research on phonetic spelling patterns and work frequency.
 Beth Ellen Nash is the author of Dyslexia Outside-the-Box, a book that provides a fresh perspective on the 3-D, visual-spatial, big-picture thinking, and other strengths that are the flip sides of the more familiar challenges of children with dyslexia.